codeigniter4/CodeIgniter4/tests/README.md

 > composer install
 ```

-If running under OS X or Linux, you can create a symbolic link to make running tests a touch nicer.
+If running under macOS or Linux, you can create a symbolic link to make running tests a touch nicer.

 ```console
 > ln -s ./vendor/bin/phpunit ./phpunit